GoogleCloudPlatform/core-solution-services/README.md

 # Core Solution Services

-> This codebase is generated from https://github.com/GoogleCloudPlatform/solutions-builder
+> The codebase is generated from https://github.com/GoogleCloudPlatform/solutions-builder

 Core Solution Services (CSS) is a group of foundational microservices, data models and other features, implemented in Python and running on Kubernetes.
 It supports common functionality needed by solutions